madeline-underwood/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 camera-view = { group = "androidx.camera", name = "camera-view", version.ref = "camerax" }
 ```

-5. Navigate to `build.gradle.kts` in your project's `app` directory, then insert the following lines into `dependencies` block.
-This introduces the above dependencies into the `app` subproject.
+5. Navigate to `build.gradle.kts` in your project's `app` directory, then insert the following lines into the `dependencies` block.
+This introduces the dependencies listed above into the `app` subproject.

 ```kotlin
     implementation(libs.camera.core)